 Dropping the lowest grade from a Moodle Gradebook category

-- weekly quizzes,
+- weekly quizzes

-- in class tasks or,
+- in-class tasks

-- any other series of repeated tasks of equal weighting.
+- any other series of repeated tasks of equal weighting

 Why?